AI-HPC-Research-Team/SLM4Mol/README.md

 - **c.
 Encoders, Pooling Mechanisms, and Retrieval Performance in Embedding Tasks.** Alongside model rankings, the figure indicates that average pooling is a preferred choice for the pooling layer.
 Additionally, from a molecular retrieval

 ## Analysis of Model Knowledge-Learning Preferences
+Our analysis aims to discern model preferences for knowledge acquisition.
+To enhance interpretability, we focus on the IUPAC-to-caption mapping process, which is closely aligned with natural language tasks.
+Figure. a displays the token mapping matrix after normalization and rearrangement based on the total counts of rows and columns, selecting the top 20 high-frequency chemical tokens in IUPAC names and captions.
+General high-frequency mappings, such as oxy, methyl, and hydroxy, appear extensively across various tokens.
+Traditional filtering methods might capture many of these mappings yet potentially exclude those with specific contextual significance.

+To find specific high-frequency mapping pairs, as shown in Figure. b, at T = 2.788, the Z-test reaches its maximum value of 2.405, corresponding to a confidence level of 98.2%.
+After identifying 21 specific token mapping pairs and removing those with identical row and column names, we are left with 16 unique pairs.
+By consolidating mappings with the same leading or trailing tokens, we obtain the following 9 groups of token mappings:

+- `['ent']` → `['methyl']`
+- `['lan', 'phospho']` → `['phosphat']`
+- `['ace']` → `['amino']`
+- `['ryl']` → `['acy', 'ate', 'acid', 'conjug']`
+- `['hydr']` → `['one']`
+- `['cycl']` → `['hydroxy', 'one']`
+- `['phen']` → `['group']`
+- `['min']` → `['ine']`
+- `['hydroxy']` → `['acid', 'mono']`

+These mapping patterns illustrate the diversity and specificity of chemical token relationships captured through our analysis.
+Following these mapping patterns, we randomly select corresponding molecular IUPAC names and their captions, as shown in Figure. c.

 ![Co-occurrence Patterns and Insights](figures/figure6.png)
 - **a.
 IUPAC-to-Caption Tokens Mapping Matrix of T5.** This matrix presents the performance in text generation and property prediction tasks.
 The vertical axis represents input modalities, while the horizontal axis denotes output modalities.